jupyterhub/traefik-proxy/docs/source/redis.md

 # Using TraefikRedisProxy

 [Redis](https://redis.io) is a distributed key-value store.
-This should be the default choice use when using jupyterhub-traefik-proxy in a distributed setup, such as a Kubernetes cluster with multiple traefik instances.
+This should be the default choice when using jupyterhub-traefik-proxy in a distributed setup, such as a Kubernetes cluster with multiple traefik instances.

 ## How-To install TraefikRedisProxy